 - Successfully defended national automotive engineering firm in California arbitration of multi-million dollar claim relating to client’s production of exotic automobiles.
 Arbitrator awarded client full costs of arbitration.

-- Following four-day evidentiary hearing, obtained sanction award on client’s behalf against opposing party’s counsel for filing frivolous lawsuit.
+- Following four-day evidentiary hearing, obtained sanction award on client’s behalf against opposing party’s counsel for filing a frivolous lawsuit.
 Trial court awarded 100 percent of the attorneys’ fees and costs requested (in excess of $600,000).

 - Obtained confidential seven-figure settlement arising from accounting firm’s failure to adequately monitor actions of client’s CFO and to inform client’s management of that conduct.